USI Tech

 USI Tech Limited (also known as United Software Intelligence, or stylised as USI-TECH) was a Dubai-based cryptocurrency and forex platform trading provider, suspected to be a high-yield investment program and a Ponzi scheme.
 Prior to going offline with its users' funds, USI-Tech moved its website from a .com top-level domain, to a .io domain, while also appearing on a number of mirror domains.
 Joseph Rotunda, Director of the Enforcement Division at the Texas State Securities Board, estimates that the scammers were able to extract hundreds of millions of dollars from all over the world.

+Overview

+USI Tech promoted investment packages that promised fixed daily or monthly returns through automated cryptocurrency and forex trading.
+Financial regulators reported that neither the company nor its sales agents were registered to offer securities in multiple jurisdictions.
+Investigations by the Texas State Securities Board and other regulatory authorities concluded that USI Tech exhibited characteristics commonly associated with Ponzi schemes, including the use of new investor and the lack of verifiable trading activity capable of producing the advertised returns.
+USI Tech operators extracted over US$150 million from investors worldwide before the platform went offline.

 Promoters

 Based on reports from Engadget, USI was initially promoted by Lee Oakey, Kerry Stockton, Rodney Burton, and Michael Faust.
 Oakey and Stockton are British, and currently live in Australia.
 Burton (49, in 2018), also known as "Bitcoin Rodney", was known for purchasing a $350,000 Lamborghini Huracan from Lamborghini Newport Beach in Costa Mesa, California, using Bitcoin.
 Burton was released from jail in 2010 after serving five years for drug dealing.

 Dan Putnam, who identifies as the CEO of R&D Global, a suspected USI parent company, was also seen boasting that a mere $40 investment can grow to US$10 million in just 18 months at Eyeline Trading.
 Eyeline's homepage was redirected to USI Tech for a brief period, before also going offline.
 R&D Global is registered as a limited liability company in Putnam's home state of Utah under the name of Richard Theodore Putnam.